immers-space/svawc/README.md

   <dt>🙂 Svelte props as HTML Attributes</dt>
   <dd>
     Svelte props become attributes on the custom element, converting camelCase to dash-case automatically.
-For now, the props must be explicitly listed in the `props` option.
+For now, the props must be explicitly listed in the `props` option, but I'd like to be able to infer them automatically in the future.
   </dd>
   <dt>😀 Light DOM</dt>
   <dd>
-    All component output is renered to the light DOM as children of the custom element.
+    All component output is rendered to the light DOM as children of the custom element.
     Shadow DOM is not available as the boundary breaks A-Frame's scene graph logic, and the benefits of Shadow DOM are primarily CSS encapsulation which isn't relevant here.
   </dd>
   <dt>😐 Slots</dt>
   <dd>
-    Full slot functionality is available incluing default and named slots.
+    Full slot functionality is available including default and named slots.
     There's an issue with A-Frame compatibility that generates console errors from slotted entities trying to initialize within a document fragment, but it doesn't seem to cause any issues.
+Will work on fixes to avoid those errors.
   </dd>
   <dt>😦 Dependency Injection</dt>
   <dd>